maeek/ha-aux-cloud/README.md

 ## Testing

 This document describes how to run tests and perform code quality checks for the AUX Cloud Integration.

+## Devices

+Integration support and was tested on devices:
+- AC:
+  1. AUX Freedom

 ## Prerequisites